hvrcontrol - Send and manage internal control files.

 Receive expiry.
 The affected job should expire the control file and delete it after it has processed all changes that occurred before this time.
 Valid date formats are YYYY-MM-DD [HH:MM:SS] in local time or YYYY-MM-DDTHH:MM:SS+TZD or YYYY-MM-DDTHH:MM:SSZ or today or now [[±]SECS] or an integer (seconds since 1970-01-01 00:00:00 UTC).

-To view the contents of all control files affecting a channel, use the following command that converts the internal format into a readable XML format;
+Example 6: View the contents of all control files affecting a channel, use the following command that converts the internal format into a readable XML format:

-To delete all controls affecting a channel use;
+Example 7: Delete all controls affecting a channel use:

 Control file containing instructions for a replication job.
 The contents of the file can be inspected using command hvrrouterview.